Spillville Family for 2014 House

-Construction will likely begin at the end of September with the usual “blitz build” and the plan is to be done by the end of 2014.
+Construction began at the end of September with the usual “blitz build” and the plan is to be done by the end of 2014.

 “Because this home will be built on a lot in Spillville donated by John and Mary Klimesh, it will help with the rising costs of construction.
 Members of the Habitat Board are very grateful to John and Mary and also to Thrivent Financial for Lutherans which is giving a donation,” said Gus Johnson, Executive Director.

 The goal for Habitat is to work in partnership with people in need to build or renovate decent, affordable housing for them.
 The houses are sold at no profit and with no interest charged to low-income working families.
 Jeff and Cathy are both employed: Jeff as a rock crusher for Bruening Rock Products and Cathy at Barthell OES Home as a dietary aide.

 Volunteers provide much of the labor and partner families themselves invest hundreds of hours of labor or "sweat equity" into building their homes and the homes of others.
 Relatives may help to meet the sweat equity requirement and Cathy’s family lives in Spillville.

 “It will be nice to raise Kiah in the same town I grew up in and she will be closer to family,” commented Cathy.